 Post sabbatical, Katrina is using her talents and own life experiences as a life coach to help others get “unstuck” and move forward too.
 Katrina also co-founded a budget travel business, Attacked by an Atlas, and spends her time helping people have remarkable experiences for significantly less money.

 Katrina’s clients praise her compassionate and positive approach that is always accompanied with a side of laughter and entertainment.
-Her perspective on managing money and international travel has been shared across various websites, blogs and podcasts Brit+Co, The Scott Alan Turner Show and Credit.com.
+Her perspective on career breaks, managing money and international travel has been shared across various websites, blogs and podcasts Brit+Co, The Scott Alan Turner Show and Credit.com.